 Fertilizer with Pesticides and Herbicides over 4 years old

-And the final garage items you need to get rid of are fertilizer with pesticides and herbicides over four years old.
-Dry fertilizer can last indefinitely, but if there are a pesticide and herbicides in the fertilizer, it has a limited time.
+And the final garage items you need to get rid of are fertilizers containing pesticides or herbicides that are over 4 years old.
+Dry fertilizer can last indefinitely, but if it contains pesticides or herbicides, it has a limited shelf life.

 2025: An Example of an Easy DIY Garage Organization Project